-The Will Aid event, which takes place in November, sees solicitors waive their fees to write basic wills for people, instead inviting people to make a donation of £95 to charity.
+The Will Aid event, which takes place in November, sees solicitors waive their fees to write basic wills for people, instead inviting people to make donations of £95 to charity.

-The scheme is run as a partnership between solicitors and nine charities - ActionAid, Save the Children, British Red Cross, Christian Aid, NSPCC, Age UK, Sightsavers, and the development charities Trócaire and SCIAF.
+The scheme is run as a partnership between solicitors and nine charities: ActionAid, Save the Children, the British Red Cross, Christian Aid, the NSPCC, Age UK, Sightsavers and the development charities Trócaire and SCIAF.

 Last year more than 700 firms took part in the scheme, raising £1.1m, according to figures released by Will Aid last week.